davebenson/doom4-walkthrough/README.md

 ## Mission 8: Moxim Service Bay
 The olive green area has 4?
 The Possesseds.
-Kill them and find Elite Guard #2 in this area.
+Kill them and find ELITE GUARD 8.2 in this area.

 Continue along to get charged by a Possessed Engineer.